Smirk3/cards-ehi-trn-simuliator/README.md

 ### Startup for Windows

-You should have java 1.8 installed on your machine. download executable JAR
+You should have java 1.8 installed on your machine.
+download executable *cards-ehi-trn-simulator* JAR (https://github.com/Smirk3/cards-ehi-trn-simuliator/tree/master/target)

 **Start from command line:**
 `java -Dserver.port=8080 -jar card-ehi-trn-simuliator-1.0.0.jar`